 age: 30

 Choose meaningful and descriptive keys to make your YAML files self-explanatory.
-Avoid abbreviations or overly generic names that can confuse readers.
+Avoid abbreviations or overly generic names that might confuse others (or your future self).

 Example: